Vinayvarma03/Loan-Prediction-using-Regression/README.md

 # Loan Prediction using Logistic Regression
-# Predicting loan status using Machine Learning algorithms with Python.
+Predicting Loan status using Machine Learning algorithms with Python.